cyrilico/feup-sope/README.md

 # feup-sope
-Code developed for Operating Systems (SOPE), a subject in MIEIC (FEUP)
+Code developed for Operating Systems (SOPE), a subject in MIEIC (FEUP).
+Check other branches to find the source code for both projects